Fill the Stage

 January 17, 2025 by Daniel Dignan Leave a Comment

-Jesus The Great Philosopher provides a helpful introduction to ancient Greek philosophers such as Socrates, Plato, and Aristotle, and the big philosophical domains they explored.
-The domains are what reality is (metaphysics), how we know what we know (epistemology), what is good (ethics), and how to order society for happiness (politics).
+Jesus The Great Philosopher provides a helpful introduction to Socrates, Plato, and Aristotle, and the big philosophical domains they explored.
+The domains are metaphysics (reality), epistemology (human knowledge), ethics (what is just and good), and politics (how to order society for justice and happiness).

-Jonathan T. Pennington contends that while Christianity should certainly be viewed as a religion in that it deals with man’s relationship with God, it is also “a philosophy of happiness” (205).
+Jonathan T. Pennington contends that while Christianity should be viewed as a religion (in that it addresses man’s relationship with God), it’s also “a philosophy of happiness” (205), in that it deals with the ultimate questions.

-The author believes that a lapse in serious reflection on ultimate philosophical questions and on the philosophy of Christianity has led to confusion about what’s necessary to think and live well.
+The author believes that a lapse in serious reflection on ultimate philosophical questions and on the philosophy of Christianity has led to confusion about how to live well.

-The book is a page-turner and suitable for high school students, even if they are unfamiliar with Greek philosophy.
-Also, it’s a great introduction to Socrates, Plato, and Aristotle, the primary philosophical questions, and the philosophy of the Bible.
+The book is a page-turner and suitable for high school students.
+It’s a valuable introduction to Socrates, Plato, and Aristotle, as well as the primary philosophical questions.

 Here are a few short videos from the author about the book.